apify/apify-docs/content/docs/actors/running.md

     </tr>
 </table>

-Actors can also be invoked using the Apify API, by sending a HTTP POST request to the [Run actor](/api/v2/#/reference/actors/run-collection/run-actor) endpoint, such as:
+Actors can also be invoked using the Apify API, by sending an HTTP POST request to the [Run actor](/api/v2/#/reference/actors/run-collection/run-actor) endpoint, such as:

 ```text
 https://api.apify.com/v2/acts/apify~hello-world/runs?token=<YOUR_API_TOKEN>